-If dissatisfied with the internal complaint system reply, complainants to the PPO must send their complaint within 3 calendar months of receiving the reply.
+If dissatisfied with the internal complaint system reply, complainants to the PPO must send their complaint within three calendar months of receiving the reply.

 The PPO will not process complaints that have been issued more than 12 months after the complainant received a reply from the internal complaint system.

-If you are unsure whether your complaint fits into the given time frames, Duncan Lewis Action Against Public Authority can advise you on this and any other queries relating to immigration detention centre complaints.
+If you are unsure whether your complaint fits into the given time frames, we can advise you on this and any other queries relating to immigration detention centre complaints.

 We are able to accept cases on a no win no fee basis, depending on the circumstances of the case.

-Where it is not possible to secure legal aid for an immigration detention centre complaint, or for us to offer a no win no fee arrangement, Duncan Lewis offers competitively priced fees for private funding of a case.
+Where it is not possible to secure legal aid for an immigration detention centre complaint, or for us to offer a no win no fee arrangement, we offer competitively priced fees for private funding of a case.

 For expert legal advice on no win no fee immigration detention centre complaints, call Duncan Lewis Action Against Public Authorities Solicitors on 0333 772 0409.